wp-media/wp-rocket-helpers/README.md

 - PHP files are for code-savvy people to take a look at what the plugin does.
 - The ZIP file is the one you can download and install in WordPress.

+_Not familiar with GitHub?
+Here’s a [animated GIF](/how-to-download-zip.gif) on how to download one of the ZIP files from this repository._

 ### Installation

 - Download one of the ZIP files from this repository.